-In 2006, each of the Company's executive officers, other than Mr. LeBow, participated in the Bonus Plan.
+In 2006 and in 2007, each of the Company's executive officers, other than Mr. LeBow, participated in the Bonus Plan.
 Under the terms of Mr. LeBow's employment agreement, he does not receive bonus compensation.
-The Bonus Plan performance criteria for 2006, which varied among the participants depending upon the entity that employed the participant, were as follows: (i) for Messrs.
-Lorber, Lampen and Kirkland, the criteria were adjusted earnings before interest and taxes ("Adjusted EBIT") for Liggett, cash distributions to stockholders of the Company and adjusted earnings before interest, taxes and amortization for Douglas Elliman Realty, LLC and (ii) for Mr. Bernstein, the criteria were Adjusted EBIT for Liggett and for Vector Tobacco Inc. Under the terms of their respective employment agreements, for 2006, Messrs.
+The Bonus Plan performance criteria for 2006 and 2007, which varied among the participants depending upon the entity that employed the participant, were as follows: (i) for Messrs.
+Lorber, Lampen and Kirkland, the criteria were adjusted earnings before interest and taxes ("Adjusted EBIT") for Liggett, cash distributions to stockholders of the Company and adjusted earnings before interest, taxes and amortization for Douglas Elliman Realty, LLC and (ii) for Mr. Bernstein, the criteria were Adjusted EBIT for Liggett and for Vector Tobacco Inc. Under the terms of their respective employment agreements, for 2006 and 2007, Messrs.
 Lorber, Lampen, Kirkland and Bernstein were eligible to receive a target bonus of 100%, 33%, 25% and 50% of their respective base salaries.
 The Committee may exercise negative discretion with respect to any award to reduce any amount that would otherwise be payable under the Bonus Plan.
 However, depending on the level of achievement of the performance criteria, the actual amounts of incentive bonuses could also exceed the target bonus amounts.
-In 2006, the performance goals were set at levels which were believed to be reasonably achievable based on internal corporate plans.
-The actual bonus payments made to the selected participants for the year ended December 31, 2006 are set forth below in the Summary Compensation Table on page 13.
+In 2006 and in 2007, the performance goals were set at levels which were believed to be reasonably achievable based on internal corporate plans.
+The actual bonus payments made to the selected participants for the years ended December 31, 2006 and 2007 are set forth below in the Summary Compensation Table on page 13.